 Every year historic cars come into the public eye for all sorts of reasons.
 They might feature in a hugely successful film, or have played a role in a major public event.
 They might have been used to raise significant sums for charity, or have achieved some other form of national or international recognition.
 They might have emerged from decades in hiding, bringing their fascinating and unique histories into the spotlight with them.
 All of these are great reasons why a car could be a contender for the Historic Motoring Awards 2020 Car of the Year, and we want your suggestions for cars that should be considered for the ultimate accolade.

 Nominations for this category close at the same time as all others, but once those nominations close, a shortlist will be published on this page, and you will then be able to vote for your preferred entry.
 Uniquely, this category is decided by public vote, so nominate now and don’t forget to come back to see the finalists and cast a vote for your favourite.

 Bespoke Car of the Year

 An industry is only as good as the people within it, and the international historic motoring industry contains some great people.
-This award is designed to acknowledge the individual whose personal achievement has made the greatest benefit to the international historic motoring movement within the past 12 months.
-The winner of this award could be anyone working in the industry for example a restorer, club official, motorsport competitor, engineer, event organiser, writer or museum curator.
+This award is designed to acknowledge the individual whose personal achievement has provided the greatest benefit to the international historic motoring movement within the past 12 months.
+The winner of this award could be anyone working in the industry; for example, a restorer, club official, motorsport competitor, engineer, event organiser, writer or museum curator.
 But their achievement must be truly significant.
-Nominations for this award are invited from historic motoring enthusiasts - you do not need to be involved in the industry to nominate in this category.
+Nominations for this award are invited from historic motoring enthusiasts – you do not need to be involved in the industry to nominate in this category.

 Rising Star Award